mixxorz/GarageBard/Installer/README.md

 The script will:

 1. Create the DMG
-2. Codesign and notarize the DMG
-3. Sign the DMG with Sparkle EdDSA
+2. Sign the DMG with Sparkle EdDSA
-4. Update the `appcast.xml` file
+3. Update the `appcast.xml` file

 Check that the `appcast.xml` file is valid.